Homestyle Chicken and Dumplings

 Place the lid back on the pot and let the soup simmer to cook the veggies through (about 10 minutes)

-dumplings being dropped into broth
+dropping dumplings into a broth

 Place the lid back on the pot and let it cook for about 5 minutes.